University of Auckland logo

 5. blended learning

-6. — Constructive failure story: Technological trials and institutional hurdles
+6. — Constructive Failure story: Technological trials and institutional hurdles

-Constructive failure story: Technological trials and institutional hurdles
+Constructive Failure story: Technological trials and institutional hurdles

 In the second instalment of our Constructive Failure series, we present the story of a Mechanical Engineering lecturer whose vision for remote robotics learning highlighted the complexities of innovation within academia.